-For additional information on how to use the MPI statistics counters to help tune the run-time environment for an MPI application, see Chapter 7, "Run-time Tuning" on page 53.
+For additional information on how to use the MPI statistics counters to help tune the run-time environment for an MPI application, see Chapter 8, "Run-time Tuning" on page 49.

-Third-party Products
+Third Party Products

-Two third-party tools that you can use with the SGI MPI implementation are Vampir from Pallas (www.pallas.com) and Jumpshot, which is part of the MPICH distribution.
-Both of these tools are effective for small, short-duration MPI jobs.
+Two third party tools that you can use with the SGI MPI implementation are Vampir from Pallas (www.pallas.com) and Jumpshot, which is part of the MPICH distribution.
+Both of these tools are effective for smaller, short duration MPI jobs.
 However, the trace files these tools generate can be enormous for longer running or highly parallel jobs.
-This causes a program to run more slowly, but the larger problems is that the tools to analyze the data are often overwhelmed by the amount of data.
+This causes a program to run more slowly, but even more problematic is that the tools to analyze the data are often overwhelmed by the amount of data.